Asbestos Awareness can Save Lungs and Lives

 • Don’t Start a Project

-If homeowners are planning on a structural project, don’t begin the demolition phase until the property is entirely clear of asbestos.
+If homeowners are planning on a structural project, don’t begin the demolition phase.
+It is better to do it until the property is entirely clear of asbestos.
 Avoid the use of drills, sanding machines and other tools.
-Disturbing structural materials can cause the asbestos to break off and harm any nearby people including children playing in or around the home.
+Disturbing structural materials can cause the asbestos to break off.
+This may harm any nearby people including children playing in or around the home.

 • Observe Disturbed Asbestos

-Make a note of any confirmed areas that are disturbed.
-Asbestos dust can become airborne with just one breeze moving through the home.
+Make a note of any confirmed disturbed areas.
+Asbestos dust can soaring with just one breeze moving through the home.
 Residents must let professionals fix or replace the materials with safe alternatives.

 • Don’t Clean the Area

-Leave the area untouched until the asbestos is removed from the structure.
+Leave the area until the structure free from the asbestos.
 Trying to sweep or vacuum around the materials will only disturb them further.
 Any disruptions create harmful scenarios where asbestos fills the air.

 • Vacate the Premises

-Ideally, residents should leave the property when the asbestos is being professionally removed.
+Ideally, residents should leave the property when workers professionally remove the asbestos.
 Workers wear protective gear as they complete the project.
-Anyone in the immediate vicinity can be negatively impacted by the removal work.
+Removal work can negatively impact anyone in the immediate vicinity.
 Be overly cautious in this situation.
 Spend the day at a friend’s house or take a short vacation.
 The home will be perfectly clean afterward.

 If a person suspects asbestos in any structure, contacting local authorities is critical.
 Trained personnel know how to remove the fibers with minimal impact on the surrounding environment.
-With each removal project, fewer people will be affected by these harmful fibers.
+With each removal project, these harmful fibers will affect fewer people.
+Let’s share asbestos awareness and it start from you.

 Please Note – Cambridge Masks are not suitable for working with asbestos, please purchase an asbestos – specific respirator for dealing with this dangerous substance.